Ecuador - Struck by U.S. Mints

 This coin

-These coins circulated well and this is one of only four to have received an uncirculated grade by NGC, and PCGS has graded none over AU58!
+These coins circulated well and this is one of only five to have received an uncirculated grade by NGC, while PCGS has graded none over AU58!
 Finding very lightly circulated specimens is not too difficult.
 I've created two thirds of the the entire NGC AU58 specimens myself while hoping for a better grade.
 I'd just about given up hope on ever finding an uncirculated specimen when this one came across my radar.
 NGC has only graded 2 finer at MS64 and this is the only one at MS63.
 I was recently out bid for one of the MS64 coins and the MS61 is owned by a fellow collector, so I was both very surprised and pleased to see this one pop up on eBay.
 I've been searching for one of these for the past 15 years, so I feel very lucky to have won this coin and at a reasonable price as well.

 Date acquired: 2/20/2023 (already graded by NGC)